 The Seller shall hand over the Goods to the Buyer on the territory of the SR at the place of the location of the Goods as per Article I, paragraph 1 hereof (hereinafter referred to as “Place of Goods Handover”).

-[The Time of Goods Handover specified paragraph 1.2, in letters a) to c) herein below are optional and Tenderer is obliged to choose only one of them in its Tender.
+[The Time of Goods Handover specified paragraph 1.2, in letters a) to f) herein below are optional and Tenderer is obliged to choose only one of them in its Tender.
 Prior to the signature of this Contract, only the relevant Time of Goods Handover according to the Buyer’s Tender shall be maintained in this paragraph 1.2 hereof whereas any other options hereof shall be deleted.]

 The Seller shall hand over the Goods to the Buyer at the Place of Goods Handover within 10 business days upon: